chinamike65/hugo-tuolesi/content/book3/book3en.md

 In addition, there is no difference between letting others kill and committing suicide by yourself, and instigating others to kill is more serious.

-It is stated in the Kosher:
+It is stated in the Jù shě lùn:

 If the military and other colleagues are colleagues,

 they are all like authors.

-That is to say, like the army, because they have to obey the military orders and kill the enemy together, everyone's killing karma is the same, and even if one kills, the others will have the same retribution.
+That is to say, like the military, because they have to obey orders and kill the enemy together, everyone's killing karma is the same, and even if one kills, the others will have the same retribution.

 326

 Serious killings will lead to hell, moderate killings will lead to the realm of ghosts, and minor killings will lead to being reborn as beasts or animals.

-Even after the karma of the three evil realms is completely eliminated, when you reincarnate as a human being, your body will not be healthy and your life will be short.
+Even after the karma of the three evil realms is completely eradicated, when you reincarnate as a human being, your body will not be healthy and your life will be short.

 Or there are strange diseases, or there are intractable diseases at birth, or even death at birth.